 2. Superior Communication

 Collaboration and clear lines of communication are vital in the world of mergers and acquisitions.
-With project management software, stakeholders and team members are communicating on a daily basis, yielding multiple benefits during diligence.
+With project management software, stakeholders and team members are communicating daily, yielding multiple benefits during diligence.
 First, by making communication a two-way street, practitioners find the speed at which requests are answered improves.

 Second, increased communication can also allow both the buy-side and the sell-side to gauge how invested the other party is.
-Finally, though we are focusing on diligence here, an eye towards integration planning should be kept during diligence.
+Finally, though we are focusing on diligence here, an eye towards integration planning should be kept.
 The transparency and flow of information afforded by M&A project management software allow for smoother integration planning during diligence, as well as the tagging of items for diligence.